exponea/exponea-android-sdk/Guides/PUSH_SEND.md

 ![](pics/send9.png)

 You can change this behavior by changing the `isAutoPushNotification` flag.
 In that case you'll have to manually handle payloads on your own `FirebaseMessagingService` implementation.
-If you're handling it manually and still want to Exponea to show the notification, you can use `Exponea.handleRemoteMessage()` method.
+If you're handling it manually you can still use Exponea to track and/or show the notification using `Exponea.handleRemoteMessage()` method.

 ### Deep link Handling